 8.2.1.
 Passive deterrents will be used.
 These include; needle strips, an overhead bird wire array, visual scare devices and a hydrocannon located at the juvenile fish bypass outfall.
 The wire array is composed of 12 wires across the turbine discharge area.

 8.2.2.
-Limited lethal take may occur at the discretion of qualified APHIS Wildlife Services personnel.
+Limited lethal take may occur at the discretion of qualified WS personnel.

 8.3.
 Incident Response.
 If gulls and/or tern numbers reach an average of 100 per day or cormorants reach an average of 50 per day during the April 1 to August 31 period the project will commence into action one or more of the following toolbox control measures, in any combination, to best achieve reduced bird predation to an acceptable level.